Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Budd Bugatch

 I’m hoping it’s not more directionally, David.
-I think it's [indiscernible] directionally it would get there.
-I just trying to understand, it's about 11 beds per store that you kind of disappointed customers and have you lost any of those sales or what you have to do to keep those sales?
+Is it -- I mean is it -- I think the direction we will get there.
+I’m just trying to understand, it's about 11 beds per store that you kind of disappointed customers and have you lost any of those sales or what you have to do to keep those sales?

 David Callen